nobraininside/dropQbsd/README.md

 Each domain — web, mail, documents — runs as a dedicated user.
 They share nothing except a single policed exchange directory.
 A handful of ksh scripts, a solid `pf.conf`, and standard Unix permissions do the rest.

-Runs comfortably on 1 GB of RAM.
-A disposable browser session needs ~500 MB of tmpfs; the base system uses ~300 MB.
+Runs on 1 GB of RAM (~300 MB base system + ~500 MB tmpfs per disposable browser).
+Verified on 4 GB hardware; 2 GB recommended for comfortable daily use.

-**Ten minutes to install.
+**Fifteen minutes to install.
 Rebuildable in thirty. ~2,500 lines of ksh + 9 lines of C. Zero lock-in.**

 ---